Data Residency for SharePoint Online and OneDrive for Business

 OneDrive sync app

-The OneDrive sync app will automatically detect and seamlessly transfer syncing to the new OneDrive location once the OneDrive Geography move is complete.
-The user does not need to sign-in again or take any other action.
+The OneDrive sync app automatically detects and seamlessly transfers syncing to the new OneDrive location once the OneDrive Geography move is complete.
+The user doesn't need to sign-in again or take any other action.
 (Version 17.3.6943.0625 or later of the sync app required.)
-If a user updates a file while the OneDrive Geography move is in progress, the sync app will notify them that file uploads are pending while the move is underway.
+If a user updates a file while the OneDrive Geography move is in progress, the sync app notifies them that file uploads are pending while the move is underway.

 OneNote Experience

-OneNote win32 client and UWP (Universal) App will automatically detect and seamlessly sync notebooks to the new OneDrive location once OneDrive Geography move is complete.
-The user does not need to sign-in again or take any other action.
+OneNote Win32 client and UWP (Universal) App automatically detects and seamlessly syncs notebooks to the new OneDrive location once OneDrive Geography move is complete.
+The user doesn't need to sign-in again or take any other action.
 The only visible indicator to the user is notebook sync would fail when OneDrive Geography move is in progress.
 This experience is available on the following OneNote client versions:

 Teams app

-Upon OneDrive Geography move completion, users will have access to their OneDrive files on the Teams app.
-Additionally, files shared via Teams chat from their OneDrive prior to Geography move will continue to work after move is complete.
+Upon OneDrive Geography move completion, users have access to their OneDrive files on the Teams app.
+Additionally, files shared via Teams chat from their OneDrive before the Geography move continue to work after move is complete.

 OneDrive Mobile App (iOS)